Identifying Cattle That Are More Likely To Be E.Coli 0157 Super-Shedders

-Packing plants have improved their control of E. coli O157:H7 and recalls due to E. coli O157:H7 in beef are becoming rare, in 2014 Canada had 10 E. coli O157 related recalls and only one involved beef.
+Packing plants have improved their control of E. coli O157:H7 and recalls due to E. coli O157:H7 in beef are becoming rare.
+In 2014, Canada had ten E. coli O157 related recalls and only one involved beef.
 Cattle are thought to be the main reservoir for E. coli O157:H7.
 Fewer than 10% of cattle are thought to be “super-shedders”, which are responsible for more than 90% of the shedding of this pathogen.
-On-farm sampling is of limited value because some supershedders shed longer than others.
-Previous research has identified genes related to suppressed immunity in the rectum of super shedders.
+On-farm sampling is of limited value because some super-shedders shed longer than others.
+Previous research has identified suppressed expression of genes related to immunity in the rectum of super shedders.
 This project sought to understand the factors contributing to the super-shedding phenomenon and find strategies to minimize the risk it poses to food safety.

-1000 cattle will be rectally biopsied and fecal sampled on arrival at AAFC Lethbridge.
-DNA markers will be screened to identify potential high and low shedders (at least 3% or 30 cattle per group).
-These will then be sampled weekly to monitor shedding over a four-month period.
+143 feedlot steers were rectally biopsied and fecal sampled on arrival at AAFC Lethbridge.
+DNA markers were screened to identify potential high and low shedders (at least 3% or 30 cattle per group) based on the prevalence of the Shiga toxin gene (the main virulence factor of E. coli O157).

-Using gene markers identified in an earlier study, the repeated rectal samples will be analyzed to monitor how gene expression changes at different stages of supershedding, and relate these changes to the bacteria found in the fecal sample.
+Using gene markers identified in an earlier study, the repeated rectal samples were analyzed to monitor how gene expression changed at different stages of super-shedding and relate these changes to the bacteria found in the fecal sample.

-Gene expression of both the host and the bacterial population will be compared between super-and low- shedders to identify possible mechanisms related to colonization and shedding in both the bacteria and the host.
-The team will look for SNP markers in the genes (DNA) that are differentially expressed between the super- and low-shedders.
+Gene expression of both the host and the bacterial population was compared between super-and low- shedders to identify possible control mechanisms related to colonization and shedding in both the bacteria and the host.
+The team looked for small changes in DNA sequences that were differentially expressed between the super- and low-shedders.

-The E. coli O157:H7 isolates collected will be whole-genome sequenced to look for genes related to the heat, acid and sanitizer tolerance identified in FOS.01.17, differences in pathogenicity (virulence, toxin and adherence genes), or differences in colonization.
+The E. coli O157:H7 isolates collected were whole genome sequenced to look for genes related to heat, acid and sanitizer tolerance identified in FOS.01.17, differences in pathogenicity (virulence, toxin, and adherence genes), or differences in colonization.

-This project will define the interactions between cattle and bacteria that determine why some animals are super-shedders and the factors that can help regulate it is a crucial step in developing more effective on-farm and/or in-plant interventions against E. coli O157:H7, and further improving the safety of Canadian beef.
+Ultimately, understanding the interactions between cattle and bacteria helps to determine why some animals are super-shedders and the factors that can help regulate it is a crucial step in developing more effective on-farm and/or in-plant interventions against E. coli O157:H7 to further increase the safety of Canadian beef.